mapto/sprks/README.md

 [![Build Status](https://travis-ci.org/mapto/sprks.png)](https://travis-ci.org/mapto/sprks)

 This is the website of the SPRKS project.
-It is an exploratory simulation game featuring the real-life complexities of corporate information security.
+It is an exploratory game employing agent-based simulation ti represent the real-life complexities of corporate information security.

 SPRKS is being developed at UCL Information Security Research Group and is supported by Intel and IBM.